 Standardize your test lab hardware as much as possible

 It is always a good idea to use the same hardware when setting up or configuring a larger in-house lab.
-This means that if you use certain device setup for servers, it makes your operational team’s live easier the very same hardware is constantly used across the environment.
+This means that if you use certain device setup for servers, it makes your operational team live easier the very same hardware is constantly used across the environment.
 Those devices naturally differ, but then again, you can use the same ways to connect, control and maintain those.

 Find the maximum number of devices that can be connected to each server.
 Generally, and from our experience, the typical number of devices connected to one server for robustness is 15-20.
-Sometime connecting devices in different USB slots in the same server may give much better stability.
+Sometimes connecting devices in different USB slots in the same server may give much better stability.
 So it definitely pays back to find out what USB ports work the best.
-Also, minor trick but very important in case of huge setups: use color coded USB cables and you know right away in what devices do they connect with.
+Also, minor trick but very important in case of huge setups: use color-coded USB cables and you know right away in what devices do they connect with.

-This blog post covered best practices on how to operate larger in-house device labs.
 As setting up is just one part of the story, maintaining and running operational point of view these labs is even more work and requires 24/7 attention.
 From our experience, the larger the environment is, the more challenging it will be to be built.